Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 You get many benefits from calling first.
 Benefits such as:

-c) You can find out about the little annoying details like their ability to finance you, work with your credit and fit within your budget.
+- You can find out about the little annoying details like their ability to finance you, work with your credit and fit within your budget.
 If they say no over the phone, you can move right on to the next dealer, covering a lot more ground without leaving the comfort of your phone.

-d) You're not going to purchase a car over the phone.
+- You're not going to purchase a car over the phone.
 Unless of course, you just happen to be that wealthy and that trusting.
-Since that isn't likely if you're reading this hub, then it is likely that you need to be careful with your money.
-Calling first will help you avoid one of the largest mistakes most people make - buying out of excitement.
+Since that isn't likely if you're reading this article, then it is likely that you need to be careful with your money.
+Calling first will help you avoid one of the largest mistakes most people make—buying out of excitement.
 It's easy to walk onto a lot and get carried away with the excitement of looking, allowing the salesman to get you wrapped up into a new car that you could drive away right then and there without putting any money down.
 It always sounds too good to be true, and 9 times out of 10, it is too good to be true.
 By calling first you give yourself the opportunity to really think about what each dealership can offer you.
 Then, when you've made a rational decision about where you'd like to buy and what you'd like to buy, you can go in and get all excited.

 5. Bring a Few Friends

 Preferably, one of your friends should be a mechanic or very mechanically inclined and the other one should be your mirror.
 In sales, this is considered an intimidation tactic.
 Have you ever seen a whole family go shopping for a new car?
 It's chaos.
 The kids are excited about a beautiful sports car, the uncle is excited about another.
 The wife wants a brand new fancy van and the husband wants a big badass truck.
 Trying to get them all narrowed down to one vehicle, can be like torture for the dealership.
 And not because they can't agree on one vehicle, but because they all have different needs.
-So while the van might fit the practical needs of the family, something they can all agree on; Mom doesn't like the overall price, the kids want built in TV's and Dad noticed that the vans they've been looking at all have one mechanical issue or another.
+So while the van might fit the practical needs of the family, something they can all agree on; Mom doesn't like the overall price, the kids want built-in TVs and Dad noticed that the vans they've been looking at all have one mechanical issue or another.

 One mind is easy to subdue and mold.
 Heck, even two minds are not that hard to influence.
 Three or more is where it gets difficult, especially if all three parties are interested in the purchase.
 So your two friends should remember that they are there to make sure you get the best deal possible.
-You need to stay within your predictable monthly budget, not get into a loan that will keep you locked in forever, and leave the lot with a car you're happy about.
+You need to stay within your predictable monthly budget, not get into a loan that will keep you locked in forever and leave the lot with a car you're happy about.

 When you go in, have your mechanic friend inspect every vehicle you take a liking to.
-Make sure they check for oil leaks, tire tread, mechanical deficiency's, body damage and interior functionality.
-It also wouldn't hurt to have them do some research on the types of cars you were interested in before you went to the dealership, so that they will also know what the street value of each car is.
+Make sure they check for oil leaks, tire tread, mechanical deficiencies, body damage, and interior functionality.
+It also wouldn't hurt to have them do some research on the types of cars you were interested in before you went to the dealership so that they will also know what the street value of each car is.
 You should know this too, but you'll be wrapped up in other thoughts when you're in the moment.
 Your friend is there to remind you of what you already know so that you can use it as a bargaining chip.

 In my experience, bringing along more than four people can get confusing for you as well as for the dealer.
 You want to be formidable, but not chaotic.
 As a general rule of thumb, if you are married or seriously committed, bring your spouse and your two friends.
-If your single or not committed, then just your two friends.
+If you're single or not committed, then just your two friends.
 And please, do not make your spouse play either one of these roles.
 They are too invested in what you get to make any seriously rational decisions.
 Not to mention, whether they play a role well or not, you will resent them for not making you stick to your guns in one form or another.
 Don't do that to them or to yourself.
 Bring friends!